 Washington, DC, by contrast, is an outlier even among outliers.
 In the last Presidential election, the Democratic candidate won by a margin of more than 17:1 – and that margin has not been less than 12:1 for the last four presidential elections in a row.
 In fact, DC has given the Democratic candidate more than 74% support in every Presidential election since its citizens were allowed the vote 60 years ago, and more than 80% in all but two of them.

 Political partisanship is not, of course, on its face a reason to deny statehood to a region that otherwise deserves it.
 Given the opportunity, Puerto Rico – another perennial nominee for such elevation – would almost certainly post a reliably Democratic vote for the Presidency and send a reliably Democratic delegation to the Congress; but it has, nonetheless, all the attributes we would normally associate with a “state”.
 Should its own currently-divided citizenry ever come to a robust agreement that statehood is what they want, then its presumed partisan political stance ought not to interfere with it achieving that status.

-But the extremity of the partisanship in DC politics is yet another piece of evidence – added to its utter lack of geographic size or diversity, to its uniformly urban character and culture, and to the unitary nature of its governmental structure – that its claim to the status of “statehood” may not align well with the common understanding of what that word means and entails.
+But the extremity of the partisanship in DC politics is yet another piece of evidence – added to its utter lack of geographic size or diversity, to its uniformly urban character and culture, and to the unitary nature of its governmental authority – that its claim to the status of “statehood” may not align well with the common understanding of what that word means and entails.

 It also seems likely that the extremity of its partisanship is a prime reason that proponents of statehood for DC dismiss that evidence out of hand – and dismiss, in the same way, the entire notion that statehood might best be withheld from a mere city – as being either overtly political or, worse, overtly racist.